-India is all set to procure additional Apache helicopters from the US for the Indian army who is in desperate need of having attack helicopters in its armoury to enhance combat capability.
+India is all set to procure additional Apache helicopters from the US for the Indian army who is in desperate need of having attack helicopters in its armory to enhance combat capability.
 The Boeing-manufactured Apache helicopters are expected to cost around $930 million.

 The induction of the Apache fleet came over six months after India carried out an airstrike in Balakot, Pakistan.
 The IAF demanded to further bolster its combat capabilities to deal effectively deal with any security threat along both India-Pakistan and India-China border.

-The AH-64E Apache multi-role combat helicopters are being bought under the US foreign military sales programme, Washington’s government-to-government method for selling US-built platforms.
+The AH-64E Apache multi-role combat helicopters are being bought under the US foreign military sales program, Washington’s government-to-government method for selling US-built platforms.
 The deliveries of the helicopters will begin in 2022, the second official said.

 The AH-64E Apache is one of the world’s most advanced multi-role combat helicopters and is operated by the US Army.
-The attack helicopters are customised to suit IAF’s future requirements.
+The attack helicopters are customized to suit IAF’s future requirements.
 “The helicopter is capable of delivering a variety of weapons, including air to ground Hellfire missiles, 70 mm Hydra rockets and air to air stinger missiles,” officials said.

 To add to its lethality, the helicopter carries a fire control radar, which has 360-degree coverage and a nose-mounted sensor suite for target acquisition and night vision systems, they said.
 The AH-64E Apache helicopter also carries one 30 mm chain gun with 1,200 rounds.

-Alongside the capability to shoot fire-and-forget anti-tank guided missiles, air-to-air missiles, rockets and other ammunition, the attack chopped also has modern electronic warfare capabilities to provide versatility in a network-centric aerial warfare.
+Alongside the capability to shoot fire-and-forget anti-tank guided missiles, air-to-air missiles, rockets and other ammunition, the attack chopped also has modern electronic warfare capabilities to provide versatility in network-centric aerial warfare.